letynsoft/Pages/README.md

 ## Demos

 All of the demos shown on the GIF can be checked out on the [demo repo](https://github.com/nachonavarro/PagesDemo).

-## Installation

-Pages is available using the [Swift Package Manager](https://swift.org/package-manager/):

-Using Xcode 11, go to `File -> Swift Packages -> Add Package Dependency` and enter https://github.com/nachonavarro/Pages

 ## Running the tests